EVV Model: Open Model | Aggregator: Sandata/HHA Exchange | Implementation Deadline: January 01, 2021

-CareSmartz360 is integrated with the state system.
-Agencies can use CareSmartz360 as an EVV compliant home care software in North Carolina to bill for Medicaid benefits.
+Agencies can use CareSmartz360 as an EVV compliant home care software in North Carolina to bill for Medicaid benefits once it is integrated with the state system.

 Governing Body: North Carolina Department of Health and Human Services

 EVV is still to be implemented in most of the states with different guidelines and regulations.
 We’re keeping up with the updates related to EVV implementation and if there is something we haven’t included, please share with us.
 To learn how CareSmartz360 can help in ensuring compliance, please get in touch with us.

 Section 12006 of the 21St Century Cures Act (the Cures Act), P.L.
 114-255, added Section 1903(l) of the Social Security Act (SSA).
 Section 1903(l) provides that states must require the use of an electronic visit verification (EVV) system for personal care services (PCS) and home health care services (HHCS) that require an in-home visit by a provider.